Power of Attorney Form Template, Free Download 2026

 Distribute Certified Copies

 Provide certified copies to all relevant institutions, including banks, brokerage firms, healthcare providers, insurance companies, and the county recorder if real property is involved.
 Distributing copies proactively prevents delays when the agent needs to exercise authority.
-Keep the original in a fireproof safe or with an attorney.
+Keep the original in a fireproof safe or with an attorney, and save a printable PDF copy for your personal records as a sample reference.

 Free Template vs Custom Power of Attorney